India: Armed Forces Act under fire for fostering culture of impunity | DW | 08.12.2021

 Earlier calls for the AFSPA to be scraped have been rejected on the premises of national security.

-In 2004, the Indian National Congress led government under Prime Minister Manmohan Singh set up a five-member committee under former Supreme Court judge Jeevan Reddy.
+In 2004, the Indian National Congress-led government under Prime Minister Manmohan Singh set up a five-member committee under former Supreme Court judge Jeevan Reddy.
 He maintained the AFSPA had become a symbol of oppression and recommended its repeal.
-It was endorsed further by a second administrative reforms commission.
+This was endorsed further by a second administrative reforms commission.

 Though a cabinet sub-committee was tasked to probe the matter, the Bharatiya Janata Party government subsequently dropped the sub-committee and also rejected the findings of the Reddy Commission in 2014.